Thrombotic Thrombocytopenic Purpura (TTP)

 The therapy of choice is plasma exchange with fresh frozen plasma and immunosuppression.

-In January 2019 the FDA approved caplacizumab (Cablivi) for adults with acquired thrombotic thrombocytopenic purpura (aTTP), in combination with plasma exchange and immunosuppressive therapy.
-It has been shown to reduce time to platelet count response and also to reduce aTTP-related death, recurrence, or major thromboembolic events.[5]
+The US Food and Drug Administration (FDA) has approved caplacizumab (Cablivi) for adults with acquired thrombotic thrombocytopenic purpura (aTTP), in combination with plasma exchange and immunosuppressive therapy.
+It has been shown to reduce time to platelet count response and also to reduce aTTP-related death, recurrence, or major thromboembolic events.[9]

+The anti-CD20 monoclonal antibody rituximab is recommended for use in TTP that is refractory to plasma exchange.
+It may be considered as part of first-line therapy, and as preemptive treatment to maintain remission in patients with.
 Rituximab is typically given in a dosage of 375 mg/m2 weekly for 4 weeks.
-Ideally, at least 4 hours should elapse between administration of rituximab and plasma exchange.[15]
+Ideally, at least 4 hours should elapse between administration of rituximab and plasma exchange.[30]

-Caplacizumab (Cablivi, caplacizumab-yhdp)
+Caplacizumab (Cablivi, Caplacizumab-yhdp)

 Clinical Context: Antibody fragment that targets the A1-domain of von Willebrand factor (vWF), and inhibits the interaction between vWF and platelets; thereby, reducing both vWF-mediated platelet adhesion and platelet consumption.
 It is indicated for aTTP in combination with plasma exchange and immunosuppressive therapy.